A Sense of Solidarity was first published in Epione Training and Consultancy “See Me – Hear Me” blog.

 I didn’t want to speak so I stayed silent.
 I braced myself and waited for it to end.

 But I couldn’t help but listen.
-I heard others tell their stories of abuse and rape and over time I learned how to tell my own.
+I heard others tell their stories of abuse and rape and over time I wondered if one day I might tell my own.